the42/ckan-virtualisation/doc/ckansetup.md

 7. Setting up solr

 	[Solr](http://lucene.apache.org/solr/) is a very powerful search engine powered by JAVA.
 After a fresh install it is not running as a service by default and requires some hand-tailoring.
-Edit the file `/etc/default/jetty` eg. using vim /etc/default/jetty
+Edit the file `/etc/default/jetty` eg. using sudo vim /etc/default/jetty
     and change the lines containing `NO_START`, `JETTY_HOST` and `JETTY_PORT` to look like this:
     	NO_START=0
 		JETTY_HOST=127.0.0.1
 		JETTY_PORT=8983
     Remember to press `i` before you can make changes to the content and to press `ESC` followed by `:wq` + `Enter` to get out of the vim editor.
+Afterwards start the jetty server by issuing sudo service jetty start
+    at the command prompt.

+DESCRIBE HERE SETTING UP NAT/BEIDGING required because of virtualisation.